encukou/pytmxlib/doc/source/index.rst

 Tests can be run using tox_, to ensure cross-Python compatibility.
 Make sure you have all supported Pythons (2.6, 2.7, 3.1, 3.2) installed, and run ``tox``.

-Nowadays we use Travis CI to run tests after each commit: |ci-status|.
+Nowadays we use Travis CI to run tests after each commit: |ci-status|
+(Note that a failing build may be due to a Travis bug).

 .. |ci-status| image:: https://secure.travis-ci.org/encukou/pytmxlib.png?branch=master
     :alt: (Link to Travis CI)